- Sashité for Developers

 Design Philosophy

 GGN focuses exclusively on describing movement capabilities with environmental pre-conditions.
-Game engines and rule systems handle:
+Game engines and Rule Systems handle:

 - Filtering Mechanically Possible Moves to determine Legal Moves